-- 1. The School Board shall provide terminal pay to an employee including the Superintendent upon the employee's retirement or to the employee's beneficiary if service is terminate by death.
-Such terminal pay is to be determined as follows: - a.
-During the first three (3) years of service in the District, the hourly rate of pay multiplied by thirty-five percent (35%) times the number of days of accumulated sick leave. - b.
-During the next three (3) years of service in the District, the hourly rate of pay multiplied by forty percent (40%) times the number of days of accumulated sick leave. - c.
-During the next three (3) years of service in the District, the hourly rate of pay multiplied by forty-five percent (45%) times the number of days of accumulated sick leave. - d.
-During the next three (3) years of service in the District, the hourly rate of pay multiplied by fifty percent (50%) times the number of days of accumulated sick leave. - e.
-During and thereafter, the thirteenth (13th) year of service in the District, the hourly rate of pay multiplied by one-hundred percent (100%) times the number of hours of accumulated sick leave. - 2.
-Any person entitled to terminal pay benefits shall have been under contract to render services for the period immediately preceding termination, retirement, or death shall not be under suspension from duty except for reasons pertaining to heath, or have any charges pending which could result in dismissal from employment.
-Any person entitled to benefit pay shall have rendered at least six months of service in the Hamilton County School District. - 3.
-Terminal pay may be paid to the employee upon initial retirement.
-The School Board will not pay terminal pay to an employee, or to the employee's beneficiary, who has previously received terminal pay.
+- A. During the first three (3) years of service in the District, the hourly rate of pay multiplied by thirty-five percent (35%) times the number of hours of accumulated sick leave. - B. During the next three (3) years of service in the District, the hourly rate of pay multiplied by forty percent (40%) times the number of hours of accumulated sick leave. - C. During the next three (3) years of service in the District, the hourly rate of pay multiplied by forty-five percent (45%) times the number of hours of accumulated sick leave. - D. During the next three (3) years of service in the District, the hourly rate of pay multiplied by fifty percent (50%) times the number of hours of accumulated sick leave. - E. During and after the thirteenth (13th) year of service in the District, the hourly rate of pay multiplied by one-hundred percent (100%) times the number of hours of accumulated sick leave. - II.
+Other Full Time Employees